mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ![agehist3.png]({{site.baseurl}}/images/agehist3.png)

-##  Squeezing juice from the memory data
+##  Feature engineering (i.e., squeezing juice from the memory data)

 The game outputs a 'game score', which is intended to assess memory.
 I also had access to some demographic data from patients and raw records from their plays of the memory game.